StreamCo/cloud-coding-challenge/README.md

     * a zipped file,
     * or a zipped file via download link

-We'll let you know when we've completed our review so that you can tear down the environment.
+We'll complete our review of the live environment within 2 business days so that you can tear it down promptly.